Rukh Ordo: History

-The founder of the cultural complex was Tashkul Kereksizov, in which he founded this cultural complex plus the Aalam Ordo cultural center in the Issyk-kul region.
+The founder of the cultural complex was Tashkul Kereksizov, who founded this cultural complex as well as the Aalam Ordo cultural center in the Issyk-kul region.
 The cultural complex was established in 2002 and opened for the first time in 2007.
 In 2018, the 12th President of Turkey, Recep Tayyip Erdoğan, visited the cultural complex during a visit to Kyrgyzstan.
 In 2021, the complex was visited by Fuat Oktay, the first vice president of Turkey.
 In May 2021, the annual Kyrgyz tourism exhibition was presented at the cultural complex, this exhibition included classes by artisan masters for the creation of handicrafts and souvenirs, in addition to a theatrical show and demonstration of hunting games, the exhibition was funded by the Ministry of Economy and Finance of Kyrgyzstan, Kyrgyz Community Based Tourism Association, Kyrgyz Association of Tour Operators and Kyrgyz Resorts Association.
 In July 2021, a world nomadic fashion festival was organized in the cultural complex, where public figures and designers from Uzbekistan, Turkey, Russia, Iran, China, France, Korea and Italy were present.
 In August 2021, the cultural complex organized the debut concert of the singer Fatima Serazieva and the musical ensemble "Melodia".
 In October 2021, the creation of a monument to Tashkul Kereksizov was initiated by the secretary general of Chingiz Aitmatov Issyk-Kul Forum, Assol Moldokmatova.